docwho2/java-squareup-chatgpt-ivr/README.md

 ## Cleanup

 To delete the application and all resources created, use the destroy script.
+If you provisioned a phone number, you will need to manually delete that as well or **you will continue to incur charges** for that.

 You can run the following: